 Affordable homeownership is a game-changer for families.
 Your support of Twin Cities Habitat for Humanity makes this dream possible for more families.
 Align your charitable giving with smart tax strategies and the result might include a double win: create more homeownership opportunities, plus potential tax savings for you.

 Every gift to Twin Cities Habitat creates a lasting impact for families through the stability of homeownership.
-If, in addition to that impact, tax deductions are part of your charitable strategy there are several options available.
+If, in addition to that impact, tax deductions are part of your charitable strategy, there are several options available.

 Charitable Tax Strategies

-Please note that these are general charitable tax strategies.
+Please note these are general charitable tax strategies.
 Talk with your financial advisor or tax planner for advice specific to you.

 If you do not have enough deductions to itemize every year, consider “bunching” your charitable donations.
 Double your past giving amounts every other year to maximize itemized deductions for that year.
 Take the standard deduction in alternate years, when you have fewer itemized deductions.
 This same strategy could also be used to pre-pay pledges.